Numpy-Panda/snake-ai-pytorch/README.md

 # Teach AI To Play Snake!
-Reinforcement Learning With PyTorch
+Reinforcement Learning With PyTorch (will be finished before 17th March)

+**I modified and ran the code locally, and the code changes and technical explanation for this repo will be available before 17th March 2023**

 This is a repository based on PyTorch that utilizes reinforcement learning to train an AI to play the snake game.
 The purpose of this repository is to **document my journey of learning reinforcement learning**.